bsgbryan/madul/README.md

   // State callbacks can be called whatever makes the most sense foo(put_a_ring_on_it, play_cod) {
-    const self = this // Important to maintain context in async callbacks
+    const self = this // Important to maintain context in state callbacks

     self.fs.readFile('soul_mate.txt', 'utf8', (err, bae) => {
       if (self.single_ladies.include(bae)) {